AI-Alignment-and-Rationality/AI-Alignment-and-Rationality.github.io/content/posts/meetup4.md

 ---
-title : 'Meetup4'
-date : 2024-04-04T21:53:44+07:00
+title : ' Session 4: Intro to RHLF and Forecasting' date : 2024-04-04T21:53:44+07:00
 draft : false
 ---

-## Session 4: Intro to RHLF and Forecasting

 ### Intro to RLHF

 - We watched [How a Coding Error Optimized GPT-2 for Bad Behaviour Instead of Good](https://youtu.be/qV_rOlHjvvs) as introductory material from Rational Animations about failure trying to do RLHF in OpenAI’s training of GPT2, due to a bug in its reward function.